tokamak-network/auditing-reference/README.md

 - It should be the same as the white paper.
 - [Consider implementing claimTokens function](https://www.youtube.com/watch?v=RL_e8fot29A)

+## for crowdsale
+- Implement claimTokens function to prevent ERC20 tokens from being sent inadvertently.

 ## Attack scenario
 - Reentrancy attack
 - Over and under flows